Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Spread & Total Prediction for Texas vs. Xavier

 Texas is 17-16-0 against the spread this season compared to Xavier's 17-15-0 ATS record.
-The Longhorns are 15-18-0 and the Musketeers are 20-12-0 in terms of hitting the over.
-The two teams score 158.9 points per game, 11.4 more points than this matchup's total.
-Texas is 7-3 against the spread and 7-3 overall over its last 10 contests, while Xavier has gone 5-5 against the spread and 7-3 overall.
+A total of 15 out of the Longhorns' games this season have hit the over, and 20 of the Musketeers' games have gone over.
+In the last 10 contests, Texas has a 7-3 record against the spread while going 7-3 overall.
+Xavier has gone 5-5 against the spread and 7-3 overall in its last 10 matches.

-Put your picks to the test and bet on this matchup with BetMGM Sportsbook.
+Put your picks to the test and bet on college basketball with BetMGM Sportsbook.

 Texas Performance Insights

-- The Longhorns outscore opponents by 10.5 points per game (scoring 77.7 points per game to rank 40th in college basketball while allowing 67.2 per contest to rank 89th in college basketball) and have a +379 scoring differential overall.
+- The Longhorns outscore opponents by 10.5 points per game (scoring 77.7 points per game to rank 40th in college basketball while giving up 67.2 per contest to rank 89th in college basketball) and have a +379 scoring differential overall.

-- Texas makes 7.1 three-pointers per game (210th in college basketball) at a 34% rate (181st in college basketball), compared to the 6.4 its opponents make while shooting 32.3% from beyond the arc.
+- Texas connects on 7.1 three-pointers per game (210th in college basketball), while its opponents have made 6.4 on average.

-- The Longhorns' 98.9 points per 100 possessions on offense rank 50th in college basketball, and the 85.5 points they allow per 100 possessions rank 39th in college basketball.

-- Texas has committed 4.2 fewer turnovers per game than its opponents, averaging 10.9 (83rd in college basketball action) while forcing 15.1 (21st in college basketball).
+- Texas wins the turnover battle by 4.2 per game, committing 10.9 (82nd in college basketball) while its opponents average 15.1.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.